hannah880/ai-study-assistant/README.md

 # AI Study Assistant

-AI-powered study assistant built with **Python, FastAPI, local LLMs and Retrieval-Augmented Generation (RAG)**.
+ This is an AI-powered study assistant built with **Python, FastAPI, local LLMs and Retrieval-Augmented Generation (RAG)**.

-Users can upload their own PDF study notes and use them to ask questions, generate quizzes, create flashcards and track their learning progress.
+This is where users can study by uploading a pdf of their study notes and ask ai questions, do quizzes and flashcards based off what they have uploaded.
+Progress of the user will also be saved.

 The AI runs locally using **Ollama**, meaning no paid AI API is required.